 Plyos I Don’t Use: Multiple Efforts, Flexion Throws, and Ladders

 Multiple efforts like triple broad jumps, multiple depth jumps, jumping to multiple boxes or over multiple hurdles, and tuck jumps are very advanced plyometrics due to the increased demands on athlete strength, coordination, and power to absorb force on landing and immediately redirect it into propulsive movement.
-These exercises also have essentially no application to rowing, since the rowing stroke does not incorporate rapid force absorption, a stretch-shortening cycle, or rapid sequential force application, due to the recovery mechanics of the rowing stroke.
+These exercises also have very little application to rowing, since the rowing stroke does not incorporate rapid force absorption, a stretch-shortening cycle, or rapid sequential force application, due to the recovery mechanics of the rowing stroke.
 I have not yet needed to use this level of plyometrics for rowers.
 There has always been another training factor for our time and energy offering greater performance benefit.

 Medicine ball slams, trunk flexion plyometrics like the sit-up throw, and upper body isolation plyometrics like the supine chest throw don’t offer enough utility for rowers to be worth the training time and energy.
 Similar to the jumpies or burpees, I most often see these used for repetition effort or “conditioning,” rather than explosive power development.
 In a sport with limited training time and already high stress on the spine, ribs, and shoulders, explosive flexion exercises in a sport without a forceful flexion component don’t rank for me as a valuable use of effort compared to all the other plyometrics we can choose from with greater application to rowing development.
+I understand that medicine ball slams are fun, and if fun and stress release is the reason for doing them, I won’t take that away as long as it isn’t the only plyometric exercise in the training program.

 Plyometric Programming and Progressing